-Photo IDs are issued throughout the semester at the Sun Card office located in the Memorial Union on ASU Main campus, at the OASIS in the Center Building on ASU East campus, and in the University Center Building at ASU West.
-See the Schedule of Classes or refer to "Parking Decals," page 55.
+Photo IDs are issued throughout the semester at the Sun Card office located in the Memorial Union on Tempe campus; Student Services (QUAD 2) on East campus; and through the bookstore, UCB 140, at West campus.
+See the Schedule of Classes or refer to "Parking Decals," page 54.